cyberdesserts/npm-scanner/documentation.md

 - **Historical trending** to track your security posture over time
 - **Multi-project dashboards** for portfolio-wide visibility

-The npm supply chain security challenge isn't solved by any single tool—it requires a comprehensive approach combining technology, process, and culture.
-Our deps.dev scanner gives you the visibility foundation to build that approach.
+The npm supply chain security challenge isn't solved by any single tool—it requires a comprehensive approach combining technology, process, and culture. hopefully my deps.dev scanner gives you the visibility foundation to build that approach.

-**Start monitoring today**: In a landscape where malicious packages can be published and spread within hours, waiting isn't an option.
-The question isn't whether you'll encounter a supply chain attack—it's whether you'll detect it quickly enough to minimize the impact.
+I'd love feedback on this implementation!
+Feel free to reach out, contribute improvements, or fork the project to adapt it for your specific needs.